Serbia ready to destroy drones entering its territory from Kosovo | bne IntelliNews

 The information came after Serbian officials said that unmarked drones had been spotted several times on the territory of Serbia entering from the direction of Kosovo.

-The drone was shot down using an electronic contramesure system, in the immediate vicinity of the Raska garrison’s military facilities.
+The drone was shot down using an electronic contrameasure system, in the immediate vicinity of the Raska garrison’s military facilities.

 Serbian Defence Minister Milos Vucevic said earlier that President Aleksandar Vucic had ordered any aircraft that are spotted to be eliminated or taken under the control of the Serbian army.